How to Apply

 The Graduate School will accept the final version in one of two ways:

 A copy of your dissertation is made available through etd.umsl.edu.
-Go to https://apps.umsl.edu/webapps/weboffice/ETD/search.cfm.
-The dissertation must be submitted as a pdf saved as: YOURLASTNAMED.pdf.
+Go to https://apps.umsl.edu/webapps/weboffice/ETD/stud/login.cfm.
+The dissertation must be submitted as a pdf saved as: YOURLASTNAME.pdf.
 This includes dissertations with short-term embargoes.
-Please contact the Graduate School if your thesis needs to be withheld from the public for up to 60 months.
+Please contact the Graduate School if your dissertation needs to be withheld from the public for up to 60 months.
 Please note: The “archiving option” is only for master’s thesis students.

 Two unbound copies of your dissertation may be submitted to the Graduate School